IndexCoop/index-ui/README.md

-# The Index DAO UI
+# Index UI

-Index DAO UI is a simple front-end used to interact with the Index DAO.
-This front-end describes the Index DAO and consolidates relevant links to onboard users onto the DAO's basic functionalities.
-It also allows users to stake, unstake, and claim INDEX tokens during the initial air drop + liquidity mining phase of the DAO's launch.
+Index UI is a simple front-end used to interact with Index.
+This front-end describes Index and consolidates relevant links to onboard users onto the protocol's basic functionalities.
+It also allows users to stake, unstake, and claim INDEX tokens during the initial distribution + liquidity mining phase of the protocol's launch.

 ## Installation